g1fttt/aocla-oe/README.md

 - [ ] Better-looking REPL (with history and syntax highlighting)
 - [x] Procedures for dealing with lists (~~<- (prepend)~~, ~~-> (append)~~, ~~:: (cons)~~, ~~@ (get)~~)
 - [x] Procedures for dealing with strings
-- [ ] C or/and Rust interoperability.
-Why not?